 The paper will consider the alignment of traditional aerosol generating caries management procedures with "non-aerosol generating procedures" (non-AGP) and "low-aerosol generating procedures" (low-AGP) (see Figures 1 and 2).
 Non-AGPs are those that generally do not include steps that generate aerosols such as the use of rotary instruments and air-water syringe or procedures that can be modified to be carried out in a way that does not generate aerosols and compromise the quality of the procedure.
-Low-AGPs are those that also contain steps that might generate a lower amount of aerosol that with a high speed or ultrasonic scaler, such as the air-water syringe.
-Non-AGPs still have potential for salivary contamination and low AGPs may need the air-water syringe in some instances.
-However, there is less aerosol produced if the water is used to wash without combining it with air to give a spray.
-Les of rubber dam with sealing around tooth holes and high-volume evacuation help minimise risk.
+Low-AGPs are those that also contain steps that might generate a lower amount of aerosol that with a high speed or ultrasonic scaler, such as the air-water syringe in some instances.
+However, there is less aerosol produced if the water is used to wash without combining it with air to give a spray.^{16,26} Use of rubber dam with sealing around tooth holes and high-volume evacuation help minimise risk.
 Because of the possibility of viral load in the blood of COVID-19 positive patients, it is preferable to avoid pulpal exposures.
 The non-invasive and minimally-invasive procedures such as selectively removing carious tissues during ART and the Hall Technique are discussed below and make pulp exposures less likely.
 However, if a pulp exposure did look likely during caries removal, an indirect pulp cap should be considered.

-The procedures discussed here are based around Minimal Intervention Dentistry approaches, aiming to maintain the dentition for the life-course by handling the disease, dental caries, in a biological manner; treating the cause and not just its symptoms (the carious lesions).
+The procedures discussed here are based around Minimal Intervention Dentistry approaches, aiming to maintain the dentition for the life-course by handling the disease, dental caries, in a biological manner; treating the cause and not just its symptoms (the carious lesions).27